ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### replace

-The `replace()` method returns a new string with some or all matches of a pattern replaced by a replacement.
+The `replace()` method of the String objects returns a new string with some or all matches of a pattern replaced by a replacement.
 The pattern can be a string or a `RegExp`, and the replacement can be a string or a function to be called